 Modify AA.1.1 (D3.1 page 31 lines 51-65) as shown:

 If the probability of false positives as indicated in the False Positive Probability Range field of the Service Hint element is considered relatively high by the non-AP STA (see Figure AA-1- (Example of a message exchange for background search with high probability of false positive)), the non-AP STA may send a Probe Request with the Service Hash element to confirm the service is indeed offered through the AP or PCP.
 The AP or PCP then responds with a Probe Response with a Service Advertisement element that contains the corresponding Service Name and Instance Name.

-The non-AP STA may then send an ANQP-SD Request with a Service Information Request ANQP-element containing the Service Name, Instance Name and specific Service Information Query Request to obtain more information about the service from the AP or PCP.
-The AP or PCP responds to the ANQP-SD Request with the ANQP-SD Response with Service Information Response ANQP-element containing the Service Name, Instance Name and specific Service Information Query Response.
-After the ANQP-SD Request and ANQP-SD Response exchange, the non-AP STA should be able to make an informed decision about choosing to associate to the AP or PCP.
+The non-AP STA may then send an ANQP request with a Service Information Request ANQP-element containing the Service Name, Instance Name and specific Service Information Query Request to obtain more information about the service from the AP or PCP.
+The responding STA responds to the ANQP request with the ANQP response with Service Information Response ANQP-element containing the Service Name, Instance Name and specific Service Information Query Response.
+After the ANQP request and ANQP response exchange, the non-AP STA should be able to make an informed decision about choosing to associate to the AP or PCP.

 Modify AA.1.1 (D3.1 page 32 lines 29-35) as shown:

-If the probability of false positive is as indicated in False Positive Probability Range field of the Service Hint element is considered relatively low by the non-AP STA (see Figure AA-2 (Example of a frame exchange for background search with low probability of false positive)), the non-AP STA may directly send an ANQP-SD Request with Service Information Request ANQP-element containing the Service Name and specific Service Information Query Request to obtain more information about the service from the AP or PCP.
+If the probability of false positive is as indicated in False Positive Probability Range field of the Service Hint element is considered relatively low by the non-AP STA (see Figure AA-2 (Example of a frame exchange for background search with low probability of false positive)), the non-AP STA may directly send an ANQP request with Service Information Request ANQP-element containing the Service Name and specific Service Information Query Request to obtain more information about the service from the AP or PCP.

 Modify AA.1.1 (D3.1 page 32 lines 61-65) as shown:

-The AP or PCP responds to the ANQP-SD Request with the ANQP-SD Response with Service Information Response ANQP-element containing the Service Name, Instance Name and specific Service Information Query Response.
-After the ANQP-SD Request and ANQP-SD Response exchange, the non-AP STA should be able to make an informed decision about associating with the AP or PCP.
+The responding STA responds to the ANQP request with the ANQP response with Service Information Response ANQP-element containing the Service Name, Instance Name and specific Service Information Query Response.
+After the ANQP request and ANQP response exchange, the non-AP STA should be able to make an informed decision about associating with the AP or PCP.

 Modify AA.1.1 (D3.1 page 33 lines 1-11) as shown:

-In a scenario where there is a matching Service Hash element, the non-AP STA may directly send an ANQP-SD Request with Service Information Request ANQP-element containing the Service Name and specific Service Information Query Request to obtain more information about the service from the AP or PCP as shown in Figure AA-3 (Example of frame exchange for background search with matching Hash element).
+In a scenario where there is a matching Service Hash element, the non-AP STA may directly send an ANQP request with Service Information Request ANQP-element containing the Service Name and specific Service Information Query Request to obtain more information about the service from the responding STA as shown in Figure AA-3 (Example of frame exchange for background search with matching Hash element).

-The AP or PCP responds to the ANQP-SD Request with the ANQP-SD Response with Service Information Response ANQP-element containing the Service Name, Instance Name and specific Service Information Query Response.
-After the ANQP-SD Request and ANQP-SD Response exchange, the non-AP STA should be able to make an informed decision about choosing to associate to the AP or PCP.
+The responding STA responds to the ANQP request with the ANQP response with Service Information Response ANQP-element containing the Service Name, Instance Name and specific Service Information Query Response.
+After the ANQP request and ANQP response exchange, the non-AP STA should be able to make an informed decision about choosing to associate to the AP or PCP.

 AA.1.2 Immediate Search